brightly-salty/qbcanon/literature/germany/mann.md

 ### Doctor Faustus

-collapse of composer Adrian Leverkuhn parallels German collapse in WWII, narrated by Serenus Zeitblom
+The collapse of the composer Adrian Leverkuhn parallels German collapse in WWII, narrated by Serenus Zeitblom.
+Adrian Leverkuhn purposefully contracted syphilis to become a mad genius.

 ### Mario and the Magician